 Every autumn, I spend a day or two thinking I have a cold before I remember that allergies are a thing I deal with every year.
 Then I pop an antihistamine and feel better in a few hours.
 But this autumn, I’m already on hyper-alert for the slightest sniffle.
 As pollen counts creep up, I'm probably not the only one wondering, "Is this autumn allergies, or do I have COVID-19?"

 It’s an understandable question.
-Coronavirus is still actively infecting people.
+We're amidst a global pandemic and despite vaccination rollouts, the threat of Coronavirus is still very real.
 And due to climate change, pollen season is worse than ever too, so many people are finding that their allergies seem more intense or longer lasting than they're used to.

 So I went straight to Purvi Parikh, MD, an New York City allergist with Allergy & Asthma Network, asking her exactly how someone can tell if they’re suffering from hay fever or COVID-19.
 She broke it down for me.